Minimally Invasive Parathyroidectomy Cure Rates & Complications

 As the Director of the CENTER for Advanced Parathyroid Surgery in Los Angeles, Dr. Babak Larian is a distinguished and experienced board-certified head and neck surgeon.
 He is internationally recognized for his proficiency and advancement of minimally invasive procedures to cure parathyroid disease.
 Dr. Larian completed a six-year residency program in Head and Neck Surgery at UCLA, where he had intense training in treatment of head & neck tumors.
 This training focused on diagnosing and managing complex tumors and cancers in the neck, the complications caused by these tumors, and repairing these complications.
 This experience allowed him to have a deep and extensive understanding of not only the anatomy of the neck, but also consequences of disease in this very delicate area of the body.
 During this extensive training, he developed a passion for treating parathyroid disorders.
 Dr. Larian also saw how many parathyroid patients were initially misdiagnosed or undiagnosed because there was a lack of true parathyroid experts available to these patients.
 As a result, he founded the CENTER for Advanced Parathyroid Surgery so patients had more access to the best treatment for their disease.

 Whereas a great majority of parathyroid tumors are easily identified and removed, some tumors can be located anywhere in the neck, and a certain percentage of patients have disease in multiple glands.
 As a result of this potential complexity, parathyroid surgery requires immense experience, patience, and thoroughness.
 THERE IS NO ONE TECHNIQUE THAT WORKS FOR EVERY PATIENT.
 Recognizing this, Dr. Larian has great understanding of the importance of finding the abnormal parathyroid(s) and identifying the best technique for each patient individually.
-Dr. Larian has dedicated his career to helping parathyroid disease patients and is looking forward to curing you of your disease so you can feel like YOU again!
+Watch the animated parathyroid surgery video below to learn more about Dr. Larian’s approach to minimally invasive parathyroidectomy.

 Potential Complications Of Parathyroid Surgery

-The second potential complication of minimally invasive parathyroidectomy involves the accidental removal or damage of all four parathyroid glands, which causes permanent hypoparathyroidism.
+The second potential complication of MIP involves the accidental removal or damage of all four parathyroid glands, which causes permanent hypoparathyroidism.
 This complication is rather rare, but can be very damaging.
-This risk is increased when the operation is performed by a surgeon with little experience in parathyroid surgery.
-Remember, parathyroid disease is a rare disease and very few surgeons have adequate experience with minimally invasive parathyroidectomy.
-Damage to a parathyroid gland or accidental removal of all four glands can occur in cases where more than one gland is abnormal and all four glands need to be identified and either biopsied or removed.
-Luckily, when performed by an expert, minimally invasive parathyroidectomy has an incredibly low and almost impossible theoretical risk of injuring all four parathyroid glands.
+It occurs in cases where more than one gland is abnormal and all four glands need to be identified and either biopsied or removed.
+In these cases, rarely the biopsied glands may not function properly or if all four glands are removed (to treat 4 gland hyperplasia) the half a gland that is inserted into the muscle to take over the job can occasionally not function.
+Luckily, the MIP has an incredibly low and almost impossible theoretical risk of injuring all four parathyroid glands, because the surgery is limited usually to one side and the glands on the other side are safe.